pgorman/dangerjaunt/ogl.md

-Product Identity: The following items are hereby identified as Product Identity, as defined in the Open Game License 1.0a, Section 1(e), and are not Open Content: All artwork, illustrations, and diagrams; all trademarks; all proper names; the Armor Class, Encumbrance, Wandering Monsters section; and the entire Referee section.
+Product Identity: The following items are hereby identified as Product Identity, as defined in the Open Game License 1.0a, Section 1(e), and are not Open Content: All artwork, illustrations, and diagrams; all trademarks; all proper names; the Armor Class, Encumbrance, Wandering Monsters section; and the Monster and Encounter Design section.

 Open Content: Except for material designated as Product Identity (see above), the game mechanics of this game product are Open Game Content, as defined in the Open Game License version 1.0a Section 1(d).
 No portion of this work other than the material designated as Open Game Content may be reproduced in any form without written permission.